 You see, I'm so thankful for having such dedicated and God-fearing parents.
 As my life degenerated into adult difficulties normal to everyone, things always somehow seemed to turn out positive.

-looking back, growing up the most important message I remember was the strong, but simple, evangelistic teaching which states, "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not of works, that no one should boast."
+For you see looking back, growing up the most important message I remember was the strong, but simple, evangelistic teaching which states, "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not of works, that no one should boast."
 (Ephesians 2:8-9) To that I shout "Amen."

 Additionally, in support of this evangelistic message was our old-fashioned church altar.
 Now, I realize the physical make-up of that old altar was no different than any other construction.
 However, that altar was very special for me, for that old altar was where I was first introduced to the Living God.